Omer0191/dmr-documentation/index.md

 ## Pipeline Tasks:

 <p>The pipeline consists of follwoing tasks.
 To run a task, type dmr_analysis task args.
-To see what are the options for each task of the pipeline, please run: bpb3 -h </p>
+To see what are the options for each task of the pipeline, please run: dmr_analysis -h </p>

 <ul>
 <li><code>dmr_analysis_block </code> : Predict Differentially Methylated Region (DMR) from genome-wide methylation regions such as by using WGBS or other similar techniques.</li>